NotRabug50/DiscordMessageChecker/README.md

 - Monitor Discord messages in a specified channel.
 - Copy the latest message content to the clipboard.
 - Play a beep sound when a new message is detected.
-- Open Steam when a new message is received.
+- Open a link when a new message is received.

 ## Getting Started